snhobbs/board2pdf/README.md

 ## Project status

 This project is considered to be finished.
-When serious bugs are reported I will try my best to fix them, but don\'t expect to much progress in adding features from my side.
+When serious bugs are reported I will try my best to fix them, but don\'t expect too much progress in adding features from my side.